code4it-dev/c4it-hugo/content/article/2023/104-ohmyposh-integrated-terminal-powershell/index.md

 - branch name
 - outgoing commits

-There are lots of articles that teach how to use OhMyPosh with Cascadia Code. *Unfortunately, I couldn't make them work.*
+There are lots of articles that teach how to use OhMyPosh with Cascadia Code. _Unfortunately, I couldn't make them work._

 In this article, I teach you **how I fixed it on my local machine**.
 It's a **step-by-step guide** I wrote while installing it on my local machine.
 I hope it works for you as well!

 ## Step 1: Create the $PROFILE file if it does not exist

-In PowerShell, you can customize the current execution by customizing the `$PROFILE` file.
+In PowerShell, you can customize the current execution by updating the `$PROFILE` file.

-Clearly, you first have to check if the profile file exists.
+Clearly, you first have to **check if the profile file exists**.

 Open the PowerShell and type: